CHIPAsia/chip-for-gravity-forms/readme.txt

 Set the tag {entry:transaction_id} at the event Payment Completion notification.
 You may refer to [GravityForms Merge Tag](https://docs.gravityforms.com/merge-tags/#entry-data) for more information.

+= Does refund initiated through WordPress Dashboard instant? =

+Refund made through WordPress Dashboard is still subject to CHIP refund policy.
+Having refund successful message in dashboard only indicates that CHIP API has been called for the refund process.

 == Links ==

 [CHIP Website](https://www.chip-in.asia)